ansys/pyansys-heart/doc/source/user-guide/simulator.rst

 Simulator
 =========

-:attr:`Simulator <ansys.heart.simulator.simulator>` links different simulation steps for cardiac modeling.
-For example, in electrophysiology simulations, fiber orientation :attr:`BaseSimulator.compute_fibers` and Purkinje network :attr:`EPSimulator.compute_purkinje` are computed before launching the physical simulation.
-In mechanical analysis, you must compute the stress-free configuration :attr:`MechanicsSimulator.compute_stress_free_configuration` before running the simulation.
+The `Simulator <:attr:`Simulator <ansys.heart.simulator.simulator>` module links different simulation steps for cardiac modeling.
+For example, in electrophysiology simulations, you compute fiber orientation and the Purkinje network using the :attr:`BaseSimulator.compute_fibers` and Purkinje network :attr:`EPSimulator.compute_purkinje` methods before you run the physical simulation.
+In mechanical simulations, you must compute the stress-free configuration using the :attr:`MechanicsSimulator.compute_stress_free_configuration` method before running the simulation.

 Different simulators must be created based on the application: